 - c.
 Enter the instrument point name and the instrument height.
-See Station coordinates and instrument height, page 294. - d.
+See Station coordinates and instrument height, page 333. - d.
 Tap Options to configure the number of observations to make and the order in which to take them.
 Make sure the Face order setting is correct.
 You cannot change this setting after you start measuring points.
-See Station setup plus, resection, and rounds options, page 298. - e.
-Tap Accept. - 2.
-To measure the first point: - a.
+See Station setup plus, resection, and rounds options, page 337.

+e.
+Tap Accept.

+- 2. To measure the first point: - a.
 Enter the first Point name and the Code, if required. - b.
-By default the Backsight check box is selected.
+By default the Foresight only check box is not selected.

 If the station setup point is a traverse station that you plan to adjust, do not measure more than one backsight point.
-Clear the Backsight check box for any additional points so that they are measured as foresights.